What is PULSE?

 PULSE Technical Solutions

-A PULSE technical solution that is developed and fully supported by Audacious Inquiry, specifically to support the COVID-19 response.
-This solution will sunset no later than December 31, 2020.
+- PULSE COVID is a PULSE technical solution that was developed and is fully supported by Audacious Inquiry to specifically support the response to COVID-19.
+This solution will no longer be available after December 31, 2020.
 There is a fee for onboarding and ongoing support.

 2013: California Emergency Medical Services Authority (EMSA) 1st HIE in EMS Summit